rudderlabs/rudderstack-docs/destinations/sfmc.md

 SFMC doesn’t handle nested objects gracefully.

 SFMC accepts ISO-8601-formatted dates, and rejects any calls that include dates not in that format.
 Make sure you send all dates in ISO format.
-Eg: new Date().toJSON().slice(0,10).replace(/-/g,'/')
+Eg: createdAt trait in the above snippet.

 ## Track